duniter/duniter-v2s/docker/README.md

 # Environment variables

 * `DUNITER_NODE_NAME`
   The node name.
-Default: random name
+This name will appear on the Substrate telemetry server when telemetry is enabled.
+Default: random name.
 * `DUNITER_CHAIN_NAME`
   The currency to process. "gdev" uses the embeded chainspec.
 A path allows to use a local json raw chainspec.
 * `DUNITER_PUBLIC_ADDR`